ialbert/biostar-central/docs/customize.rst

 The settings are located in two files, an environment file and a python module.

 Technically speaking only the python module is absolutely required.
-We chose to put some variable into an environment so that it is easier to share the same values across multiple settings as well as to have them available at the command line.
+We chose to put certain variables into an environment so that it is easier to share the same values across multiple settings as well as to have them available at the command line.

-Every single variable in the ``biostar/settings/base.py`` file directly affects the operation of the site.
-Each group of settings is documented to describe what it is used for.
+The capitalized variables defined in the ``biostar/settings/base.py`` file directly affect the operation of the site.
+Each group of variables is fairly well documented to describe what it is used for.
 Typically only a small subset will ever need to be changed.

 A typical run sources a shell program and loads variables.
-The python module then looks for the values it expects and pulls them out from the environment.
+The python module then looks for certain variables in the environment and uses those to set its parameters.

 Custom modules
 --------------